Anime and manga fandom: English-language fan communities

-The fan community in the English-speaking world began in the 1970s and steadily grew.
-According to Japanophile Fred Patten, the very first fan club devoted to Japanese animation was the Cartoon/Fantasy Organization, which began in Los Angeles in 1977.
+The fan community in the English-speaking countries started making numbers in the '70s and steadily grew.
+According to Japanophile Fred Patten, one of the very first fan club devoted to Japanese animation was the Cartoon/Fantasy Organization, which began in Los Angeles in 1977.
 Its growth was characterized by waves, which Gilles Poitras, Bruce Lewis, and Cathy Sterling describe as distinct 'generations,' often sparked by a singular influential work.

 In the Philippines, GMA-7 began airing Voltes V in 1978.
 It was the first exposure of Filipinos to Japanese animation.
 Voltes V soon became very popular between children all around the Philippines which led to the sudden popularity of other anime series related to the Super Robot genre in the Philippines.
 It was soon banned in 1979 by then president Ferdinand Marcos, four episodes before the end of the series, along with the other anime series airing at the time, supposedly for its violence and warlike themes.
 This, however, did not hinder the Filipinos' growing love of anime, leading to the large popularity of anime and manga throughout the Philippines.

 Poitras identifies the first generation as the "Astro Boy Generation".
 Despite being the first and most popular animated Japanese television series, Astro Boy did not create many hardcore fans, but it exposed viewers to the medium and increased their receptivity towards it later on.
 The "Early Fans" or "Old Timers" generation that consumed titles like Speed Racer, Eighth Man, and Battle of the Planets as staples.
 These fans were much more aware that what they were consuming was Japanese and took the initiative to search for more.
 The "Yamato" or "Star Blazers" generation originating from the series Space Battleship Yamato that originally aired in 1979–80.
 Poitras states that this generation was so loyal because Star Blazers strong narration required viewers to never miss an episode.
 The Poitras dubs the next generation the "Robotech Generation", after the 1985 television series Robotech, is the earliest major generation in the USA and is distinguished by fans clearly recognizing anime as a Japanese product with significant differences from American animation.
 Fans from this generation and the Yamato Generation were to make up the significant portion of organized fandom throughout the 1980s.
 The film Akira, which played in art theaters in December 1989, produced a cult following that Poitras names the "Akira Generation".
 Akira inspired some to move on to other works but stalled many becoming an isolated work in their eyes, overshadowing the creative context of anime and manga it represented.